egorbronnikov/egorbronnikov.github.io/_projects/2_project.md

 ---
 layout: page
-title: 'Social Preferences' by Michalis Drouvelis
+title: Project 2
 description: Future Book Review
 importance: 2
 category: Working Papers
 ---

+'Social Preferences' by Michalis Drouvelis

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: